luxonis/luxonis-train/README.md

 MLFLOW_TRACKING_URI=**********
 ```

-### WanDB
+### WandB

-If you are using WanDB for logging, you have to sign in first in your environment.
+If you are using WandB for logging, you have to sign in first in your environment.

 ### POSTGRESS

 There is an option for remote storage for [Tuning](#tuning).
-We use POSTGRES and to connect to the database you need to specify the folowing env variables:
+We use POSTGRES and to connect to the database you need to specify the following env variables:

 ```bash
 POSTGRES_USER=**********